 What would Romeo and Juliet be like if it were set in a deserted world ravaged by an earthquake, director Kimberley Sykes seems to ask with her conceptual-yet-concise production of the Bard’s classic romance-come-tragedy at Regent’s Park Open Air Theatre.
 However, said earthquake — probably a reference to the Nurse’s line in Act 1 Scene III “‘Tis since the earthquake now 11 years” — seems to have jumbled more than just the Montagues and the Capulets, leaving...
 Read more

-As part of the 2020 season at Regent's Park Open Air Theatre, Kimberley Sykes directs Shakespeare’s timeless story of two young people torn apart by a divided society and forbidden love.
-With Shakespeare's tragic tale of young lovers facing their fatal destiny, experience the twinkling lights of Verona in the open-air throughout this limited engagement, with performances to 25th July 2020.
+As part of the 2021 season at Regent's Park Open Air Theatre, Kimberley Sykes directs Shakespeare’s timeless story of two young people torn apart by a divided society and forbidden love.
+With Shakespeare's tragic tale of young lovers facing their fatal destiny, experience the twinkling lights of Verona in the open-air throughout this limited engagement.

 Tickets are non-refundable in the event of cancellation because of the weather but may be exchanged in accordance with the Weather Policy.